-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Oakland Community College for its annual comprehensive financial report (ACFR) for the fiscal year ending June 30 for the past six years.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Oakland Community College for its Annual Comprehensive Financial Report for the fiscal year ending June 30 for the past seven years.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.